The Sage from Galilee: Rediscovering Jesus' Genius

 Sitting at the Feet of Rabbi Jesus

-This collaborative book Ann Spangler and Lois Tverberg will take you on a fascinating tour of the Jewish world of Jesus.
+This book will take you on a fascinating tour of the Jewish world of Jesus.
 The authors paint powerful scenes from Jesus’ ministry, immersing you in the prayers, feasts, history, culture, and customs that shaped Jesus and those who followed him.

 Biblical Archaeology Review